19 Apr How to make your boutique hotel stand out

-PR is here to handle communication with your local tourism board, convention bureau and business associations in order to maximize promotional opportunities.
+PR is here to handle communication with your local tourism board, convention bureau, and business associations.
+This activity will maximize promotional opportunities.

 One of the easiest ways to gain a positive image is through press opportunities.
-PR person is important in order to pitch stories and attract the attention of media organizations.
-Be ready to offer a complimentary stay for travel bloggers, journalist and social media influencers.
+The PR person is important to pitch stories and attract the attention of media organizations.
+Be ready to offer a complimentary stay for travel bloggers, journalists, and social media influencers.
 The more exposure your hotel gets, the more bookings you can generate.

 Online presence is vital for hotel promotion

-By using SEO strategy, your hotel website will become more visible to the general public, which, in the end, will help you draw in guests.
-Make sure your hotel is listed in as many online booking channels as possible.
-It is also advisable to spend some budget on paid Google search, especially in periods when you have something special to show or when you expect lower booking season.
+By using SEO strategy, your hotel website will become more visible to the general public.
+Make sure your hotel is listed in targeted online booking channels as possible.
+It is also advisable to spend some budget on paid Google search.
+Especially in periods when you have something special to show or when you expect a lower booking season.

-Remember to always respond on all reviews, no matter how bad or good they are.
-Don’t use template for answering.
-If person in a review asks for a specific thing, you have to answer specifically, and if a person complains you have to give him an adequate answer not just template words.
+Remember to always respond to all reviews, no matter how bad or good they are.
+Don’t use a template for answering.
+If a person in a review asks for a specific thing, you have to answer specifically.
+If a person complains, you have to give him an adequate answer not just template words.

 Connect with your destination